SlackBuffer/blockchain-web/Go/TGPL.md

 - Named types also make it possible to define new behaviors for values of the type.
 These behaviors are expressed as a set of functions associated with the type, called the type's methods
     - `func (c Celsius) String() string { return fmt.Sprintf("%g°C", c) }`
     - The `Celsius` parameter `c` appears before the function name, associate with the `Celsius` type a method named `String` that returns `c`'s numeric value followed by °C
+    - > Many types declare a `String` method of this form because it controls how values of the type appear when printed as a string by the `fmt` package
 ## Packages and Files
+- The source code for a package resides in one or more `.go` files, usually in a directory whose name ends with the import path
+    - `gopl.io/ch1/helloworld` package are stored in directory `$GOPATH/src/gopl.io/ch1/helloworld`
+- Each package serves as a separate name space for its declarations
+- Packages
+    - A package consists of one or more `.go` source files in a single directory that define what the package does
+    - Each source file begins with a `package` declaration that states which package the file belongs to, followed by a list of other packages that it imports
+        - The `import` declarations must follow the `package` declaration
+        - The list form of `import` declaration is conventionally used
+    - Package `main` defines a standalone executable program, not a library
+    - By convention, we describe each package in a comment immediately preceding its package declaration